QBladeOcean/QBladeOceanDocs/docs/source/src/theory/aerodynamics/lifting_line/lifting_line.rst

 This is a computationally efficient implementation as the viscous core modeling is directly implemented in the calculation of the induced velocity.
 For other vortex models a viscous parameter needs to be evaluated from the relative vortex positions in addition to the Biot-Savart equation.
 This has a severe effect on the simulation performance, as the evaluation of the viscous parameter is carried :math:`N^2_{vortices}/2` times per time step.
-When shed from the trailing edge of the blade, a vortex is release with an initial core-size :math:`r_c` (a value of around 10\% of local chord is proposed from experience).
+When shed from the trailing edge of the blade, a vortex is released with an initial core-size :math:`r_c` (a value of around 10\% of local chord is proposed from experience).
 The core-size is updated every time step according to:

 .. math::